1412 S Locust Pontiac IL 61764

 Encouraging others and empowering them for success is a passion of Sara Attig, 4-H Youth Development Program Coordinator in Livingston County.
 Sara works to create hands-on learning opportunities for youth in Livingston County through facilitating workshops for youth, in-school programs, and providing support for the 4-H Clubs in Livingston County.
 She develops creative programs where youth learn and achieve while having fun along the journey.
-Some of her favorite programs include 4-H Butterfly Adventures, Wizarding World Adventure Camp, and Zombie Apocalypse Camp focusing on disaster preparedness.
+Some of her favorite programs include 4-H Butterfly Adventures, Wizarding World Adventure Camp, Zombie Apocalypse Camp focusing on disaster preparedness, and Cloverbuds.

 University of Illinois Extension, Program Support Excellence Award, 2020